 Description

 This course will cover the foundations of abstract algebra, focusing on the notions of group, ring and field.
 For each object we will present basic concept and some applications.
 In the case of groups: quotients, isomorphism theorems, the symmetric group, Sylow theorems.
 For rings: Ideals, polynomial rings, Principal Ideal Domains and notions of divisibility.
 For fields: field extensions, splitting fields.
-The narrative arc of the lecture will be organized around five “applicative goals”, each abutting one of the five blocks of the lecture.
-A tentative list includes: classification of regular polyhedra, applications in combinatorial game theory, the Chinese Reminder Theorem, Pick’s theorem, and the impossibility of angle trisection with ruler and compass.

 Reading recommendations